mcgivrer/minimal/docs/docs/chapter-02-java_enum_as_configuration.md

 - `parseConfigFile` to parse values from the provided file according to existing defined arguments in the `ConfigAttribute` enumeration.

-You can notice that error are output on the `System.err` output stream, and information are out on the `System.out` output stream.
+You can notice that error is output on the `System.err` output stream, and information is out on the `System.out` output stream.

 ## Conclusion